taikedz-mt/babelfish/Engines.md

 * The engine can override `babel.validate_lang(self, language_code)` if needed to provide any special messages.

-* The engine can call `babel:request(url)` helper function which make the request (http or https) and return the raw response data.
+* The engine can use `babel:request(url)`, a helper function which makes the request (http or https) and returns the raw response data.

+### Compliance

+Some translation engines require you to comply to certain rules; most generally they require you to highlight the fact that your translations are provided by their engine.

+A `babel.compliance` variable can optionally be included, as the text to display when a player joins.

+The name of the engine is also displayed on all messages sent to chat, so that compliance is met, but also to indicate that the original meaning may have been lost in machine translation.

 ## Yandex.Translate